How to Build Healthier Habits

 You can also reward yourself with something that is important to you, every time you consciously engage in a healthy habit.
 Soon, you’ll train all those impulsive parts of you to create space for joy as you savor the benefits of embodying your new healthy habit.

-Try this class, Use the 5 Buddhist Principles to Curb Negative Habits by Valarie (Vimalasara) Mason-John, a Roundglass trauma expert, to experience how meditation can help you release bad health habits.
+Try this class, 5 Ways to Curb Negative Habits by Valarie (Vimalasara) Mason-John, a Roundglass trauma expert, to experience how meditation can help you release bad health habits.